In this page

 Security

-What is a Content list?
+What is a Content List?

 A Content list allows you to browse a list of contents (pages, blog posts), with the ability to sort and export the list, and to view important metadata.
 It is available in multiple contexts across the app, such as on dedicated dashboards, in popups, and in macros, providing the same convenience features.